 Your proposal should emphasize how your project fits within the lab’s research program and how you will use the methods and mentorship available to achieve your research objectives.
 Projects that demonstrate a clear justification for conducting their research at the Archaeometry Laboratory have a strong chance for acceptance.
 It is essential that you include a proposed timeline of activities and a project budget.
 Candidates who are selected for the program must have their research materials in hand at the start of their residency period.

 When in doubt, please reach out!
 We strongly encourage you to reach out to one of our four senior research group members to consult and provide budget and timeline feedback on your proposal before the submission deadline.

 Yes.
 All applicants are expected to raise funds to help cover base costs for consumables for sample analysis.
-Such costs depend on the method(s) that are proposed, but generally range between $25/sample for NAA and XRF, up to $100/sample for ICP-MS. Labor fees are waived for the duration of the internship residency.
+Such costs depend on the method(s) that are proposed, but generally range between $25/sample for NAA and XRF, $25-50/sample for RS, and up to $100/sample for ICP-MS. Labor fees are waived for the duration of the internship residency.
 We strongly advise you to reach out to one of our senior research group members for up-to-date information on how to accurately budget your project.

 Yes, we require the successful candidates to be enrolled in a graduate degree program.
 Preference is given to doctoral students who have research materials in hand and are ready to begin their analyses.
 We also accept proposals from Master-level students who have research projects that fit within the program.